blastrock/xlllog/README.rst

 Constraints
 ===========

-There are a few constraints that were needed to enforce for the library to be fast.
+There are a few constraints that must be respected for the library to be fast.

 On categories
 -------------